Introducing Human Performance Science

 Medicine measures blood markers and physiological parameters.

-These metrics are valuable.
+These metrics are useful.
 They tell us how much a system can produce.

-But they rarely answer another question that may be even more important:
+But they rarely answer another question that may matter even more.

 How stable is the system producing that output?